flipcamp/engagingstudents5/bibliography.md

 Rahn, Jay, and James R. McKay.
 1988. [“The Guide-Tone Method: An Approach to Harmonic Dictation.”](https://music.appstate.edu/about/jmtp/jmtp-volume-2) *Journal of Music Theory Pedagogy* 2: 101–111.

+Renwick, James M., and Gary E. McPherson.
+2002. [“Interest and Choice: Student-Selected Repertoire and Its Effect on Practising Behaviour.”](http://www.academia.edu/30238508/Renwick_and_McPherson_2002_BJME.pdf) *British Journal of Music Education* 19 (2): 173–88.

 Robin, William.
 2017. [“What Controversial Changes at Harvard Mean for Music in the University.”](http://thelogjournal.com/2017/04/25/what-controversial-changes-at-harvard-means-for-music-in-the-university/) *The Log Journal.* Accessed July 13, 2017.

 Rogers, Michael R. (2004). [*Teaching Approaches in Music Theory: An overview of Pedagogical Philosophies.*](http://openlibrary.org/works/OL5595277W/Teaching_approaches_in_music_theory) Second edition.
 Carbondale, IL: Southern Illinois University Press.